 It functions by asking for the URL or ASIN for any product you want, from your own store or a competitor's.

-Choose the Analyze button to begin the process of pulling in insights like organic searches, referrals, and traffic from shopping ads.
+Choose the Analyze button to begin the process of pulling in insights like Amazon and Google organic searches, referrals, and traffic from shopping ads.

-After inserting a product ASIN or URL, the following modules are available from the analysis: Overview with total Reach for the product, Reach By Channel, and Organic Search Traffic.
+After inserting a product ASIN or URL, the following modules are available from the analysis: Overview with total Reach for the product, Reach By Channels, Traffic trends for each of the channels.

-There are plenty of graphs for viewing the referring domains over a period of time, along with shopping ad keywords, display ads, and Google organic traffic.
+There are plenty of graphs for viewing the referring domains over a period of time, along with Amazon organic traffic, referrals, shopping ad keywords, display ads, and Google organic traffic.

 The Google Organic tab highlights trends from Google for this product and offers a list of keywords that bring the product into the Google results.
 The metrics shown in this Google organic report are: